Skip to content

 When NOT to expand

-1. AU CAC is still scaling cleanly.
-If you can grow AU revenue 30%+ year-over-year on stable CAC, exhaust AU before international.
+1. Primary-market CAC is still scaling cleanly.
+If you can grow revenue 30%+ year-over-year on stable CAC, exhaust your current market before international.

 1. Niche-specific products.
-Some AU products (Australian-made, AU-specific seasonality) don't translate internationally.
+Some products (locally-made, market-specific seasonality, region-bound regulations) don't translate internationally.

 1. Cashflow constraint.
-If A 0-30k upfront cost would damage AU operations, defer expansion until cash position is stronger.
+If 0-30k upfront cost would damage primary-market operations, defer expansion until cash position is stronger.

 The "ready check"